Overall MSRC Program Goal

 - Current state license to practice Respiratory Therapy

-- Professional experience consisting of at least 2 years of clinical Respiratory Therapy practice
+- Professional experience consisting of at least 2 years of clinical Respiratory Therapy practice (preferred but not required)

 - Written statement of the applicant’s educational goals and expectations of the program